These Citizen-Regulators In Arkansas Defied Monsanto. Now They're Under Attack

 Fuller leans over and reads the label on one large bag.
 "7478XTS, so that is an Xtend soybean variety right there," he says.
 "That's dicamba-tolerant."

 Dicamba is a herbicide.
-It kills not only what farmers call broadleaf plants, which include many weeds, but also crops like soybeans.
+It kills what farmers call broadleaf plants, a category that includes many weeds as well as crops like soybeans.
 Not these soybeans, though.
 Monsanto tweaked the genes of these varieties, and now dicamba doesn't bother them at all.

 It means that farmers can plant these seeds and spray dicamba on their fields as the soybeans grow, and the weeds will die, but the crops are fine.